-St. Winifred’s Catholic Infant and Juniors PE and Sports Grant 2016 – 2017
+St. Winifred’s PE and Sports Grant 2020 – 2021

 How are we spending the money?

 St. Winifred’s has used this grant to fund coaching during lunch playtime.
 The coach supports our Midday Supervisors in organising games to ensure that the children are actively engaged in sport throughout playtime.
 The short fall in funding this provision is made up from the school budget.
 We believe this is the best possible use of this funding for our school community as it ensures every child has the opportunity to take part in sports activities every day.

 What does PE Delivery at St. Winifred’s look like?